kuzzleio/kuzzle/src/lib/api/dsl/README.md

-# What is DSL?
+# What is Kuzzle's DSL?

-This module convert our API Domain Specific Language to our internal filtering functions, it is used by our hotelClerckController.
+This module converts our API Domain Specific Language into some internal filtering functions.
+It is used by the hotelClerckController.

-Our API DSL are expressed in JSON using a subset of [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).
+The Kuzzle's DSL use the [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).

-See  [docs/filters.md](../../../docs/filters.md) section for the list of already implemented filters.
+* for the persistent DSL (search), the whole Elasticsearch DSL is available,
+* for real-time subscription, the filter list is a subset of the Elasticsearch DSL.
+See the [docs/filters.md](../../../docs/filters.md) section for details.

-This folder contains everything needed for filters management.
-It contains :
+This folder contains the following files :

 * **index.js** entry point for the module,
 * **methods.js** rewrite the complex request (hobby:"ski" and sex:"female") as two filters (dsl.filtersTree.members.hobby.termHobbySki.fn and dsl.filtersTree.members.sex.termSexFemale.fn) via operators.js module and [currifying](https://en.wikipedia.org/wiki/Currying) the result as a filtering function.